Stop piping kubectl output to grep, awk, and sed. JSONPath can get you exactly what you need in one command.

 kubectl get pod nginx-abc123 -o jsonpath='{.status}'

-kubectl get pod nginx-abc123 -o jsonpath='{.status.phase}'The Gotcha
+kubectl get pod nginx-abc123 -o jsonpath='{.status.phase}'the gotcha

 JSONPath in kubectl has some quirks: